 - Right click a NTFS partition and select Shrink Volume.

 - Enter an amount of space and click Shrink.
-If you do not enter a value manually, maximum available space will be used.
+If you do not enter a value manually, maximum available space will be used by default.

 - Right click D: drive in Disk Management and select Delete Volume, then its disk space will be changed to Unallocated.